Photo of Alexandra Grissom, MS, LMFT, Marriage & Family Therapist

 Seattle, WA 98113

-Let's get started, call me so you can start getting relief from your pain, confusion or fear.
+Let's get started.
+You can keep delaying getting help or just call me, so you can start getting some relief from your pain, confusion or fear.
 I provide psychotherapy and counseling for adults, teens, children and couples.
 A sign that therapy would be helpful is the presence of recurring pain in relationships, lack of intimacy, loss of friendships, work or career dissatisfaction, shame, physical symptoms or lack of meaning in your life.

-Let's get started, call me so you can start getting relief from your pain, confusion or fear.
+Let's get started.
+You can keep delaying getting help or just call me, so you can start getting some relief from your pain, confusion or fear.
 I provide psychotherapy and counseling for adults, teens, children and couples.
 A sign that therapy would be helpful is the presence of recurring pain in relationships, lack of intimacy, loss of friendships, work or career dissatisfaction, shame, physical symptoms or lack of meaning in your life.

 (206) 966-4413 View (206) 966-4413